 Call (814) 886-6515 or (814) 886-6336

-*Confidentiality Notice: All counseling and disability sessions are confidential and covered by HIPAA.
+*Confidentiality Notice: All counseling sessions are confidential and covered by Pennsylvania confidentiality laws.
 By submitting this form, you acknowledge that this appointment request does not fall under HIPPA until a clinician/client relationship is established.
-If you prefer to schedule an appointment by phone, please call the Secretary for Counseling & Disability Services at (814) 886-6515.
+If you prefer to schedule an appointment by phone, please call the Office Manager for Health and Counseling Services at (814) 886-6515.

 Students sit down with a counselor to survey the situation and decide together where the problem lies and what is needed.
 The counselor will listen and prompt you to clarify your own thinking, rather than deciding for you or giving advice.
 The counselor will make suggestions and recommendations about what course of therapy might be most helpful.